Oregon / Klamath County

 What is the weather like in Chiloquin, OR year-round?

-Chiloquin offers four distinct seasons, with warm, sunny summers reaching highs of 82°F and cold winters dipping to 19°F. The area enjoys 73% sunny days annually and receives about 18 inches of rainfall, ideal for those who appreciate varied Oregon weather.
+Chiloquin experiences four distinct seasons, with warm summers reaching highs of 82°F and cold winters dipping to 19°F. The area receives about 18 inches of rainfall annually and enjoys sunshine on 73% of days.
+This climate offers residents a balanced mix of outdoor opportunities year-round.

 Winter